-- Signs of cerebral herniation: - o Dilated and unresponsive pupils, bradycardia, posturing, decreased mental status. - Ventilate at 20 breaths per minute when signs of cerebral herniation are present. - {Ventilate to maintain EtCO2 readings of 30 mmHg (30 torr)}. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present.
+- Evaluate patient condition including level of consciousness, pupillary size and reaction, GCS. - Signs of cerebral herniation: - Dilated and unresponsive pupils, bradycardia, posturing, decreased mental status. - A Ventilate at a max of 20 breaths per minute when signs of cerebral herniation are present. - \circ {Ventilate to maintain EtCO2 readings of 30 mmHg (30 torr)}.
+Never ventilate at less than 8 per minute. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present.